aroitman/RFControl/README.md

 ```
 python rf_egg.py
 ```
 This gui can be run on any computer connected to the same subnetwork as the EPICS server.
-Further documentation about the functions used to control and monitor the RF switch and power supply can be found in the `docs` directory.
+Further documentation about the functions used to control and monitor the RF switch and power supply can be found in the `docs` directory or at https://aroitman.github.io/RFControl/.

 ## Description of Files and Folders
 - `rfps.py, rfswitch.py` Python DLL wrappers for power supply and switch, respectively.